 - 33. The recipients of the matters complained of had an interest in having information on the First and Second Matter Subjects and the Third Matter Subjects (collectively, the Subjects), because the Subjects were matters of proper and legitimate public interest. - 34.
-Alternatively, the recipients of the matters complained of had an apparent interest in having information on the Subjects, because at the time of publication of the matters complained of, the Respondents believed that the recipients of the matters complained of had an interest in having information on the Subjects, because the Respondents believed that the Subjects were matters of proper and legitimate public interest to readers of the matters complained of. - 35.
-The matters complained of were published to recipients of the matters complained of in the course of giving them information on the Subjects. - 36.
-The Respondents' conduct in publishing the matters complained of was reasonable in the circumstances, in that: - 36.1 the matters complained of were published in the background context set out in paragraph 29 above; - 36.2 the matters complained of related to the Subjects; - 36.3 the matters complained of related to the alleged public activities of the Applicant whilst performing in the theatre; - 36.4 it was in the public interest in the circumstances for the matters published to be published expeditiously; - 36.5 in the nature of the business environment in which the Respondents operate, the Respondents are engaged in the business of providing information to the public; - 36.6 prior to publishing the first and second matters complained of, the Respondents had the following information:
+Alternatively, the recipients of the matters complained of had an apparent interest in having information on the Subjects, because at the time of publication of the matters complained of, the Respondents believed that the recipients of the matters complained of had an interest in having information on the Subjects, because the Respondents believed that the Subjects were matters of proper and legitimate public interest to readers of the matters complained of.

+Publication in the course of giving information of the Subjects - section 30(1)(b)

+35. The matters complained of were published to recipients of the matters complained of in the course of giving them information on the Subjects.